 the simple question must be asked – why volunteer?

-“I think for me it’s… this community made me who I am today and I want to give back to them and that’s why I volunteer.
-If I stop working you’ll probably find me at the neighbourhood centre or something like that helping out down there,” says Peter.
+“I think for me it’s… this community made me who I am today.
+And I want to give back to them and that’s why I volunteer.
+If I stop working you’ll probably find me at the neighbourhood centre or something like that,” says Peter.

 “Community is very important to me.”

-“It’s a great feeling when someone comes in and someone’s doing it tough that they know of and we can give them a couple of dollars to help them out.
+“It’s a great feeling when someone comes in and someone’s doing it tough.
+We can help by giving them a couple of dollars to help them out.
 That makes it all worthwhile, it really makes you feel good,” he says.

 “I think it’s something that just sneaks up on you, you know?
-You reach the stage where you’d like to put something back into the community and you get as much out of it as you put in to it,” says Ian.
+You reach the stage where you’d like to put something back into the community.
+You get as much out of it as you put in to it,” says Ian.